nguyenquanltdd/Sky-loyalty-framework/doc/userguide/levels/level/level_creation.rst

 .. index::
    single: level_creation

-CREATING CUSTOMER LEVEL
+Creating customer level
 =======================

-| You can create unlimited amount customizable customers levels for your loyalty program based on various conditions.
+You can create unlimited amount customizable customers levels for your loyalty program based on various conditions.

-| Depending on the Translations settings, **Basic information’s** can be provided in different language versions (listed in :doc:`Translations </userguide/getting_started/settings/translations>`).
+Depending on the Translations settings, **Basic information’s** can be provided in different language versions (listed in :doc:`Translations </userguide/getting_started/settings/translations>`).
 Information from that section can be display on a Client cockpit depending on a chosen from the admin cockpit default language version.

+**For example**,

-| **For example**, when default language is English, information are display in English, but when we change it on polish as a default language, all basic information will be displayed in polish (if provided).
+when default language is English, information are display in English, but when we change it on polish as a default language, all basic information will be displayed in polish (if provided).

 .. image:: /userguide/_images/add_level.png